wave2future/dUsefulStuff/ReadMe.markdown

 These two are categories which allow you to store and retrieve dictionary entries based on the integer primitive.This saves having to do constant boxing and unboxing of values when you want to index based on a number .

-## DCAlerts
+## DCDialogs

 Class of static methods for displaying messages to the user.
+Just takes some pain out of rewriting code.

 ## Scripts